core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption suceeds, update the Recipient Replay Window, as described in {{sequence-numbers}}.

-7. Add decrypted options or payload to the unprotected overwriting any outer E options (see {{coap-headers-and-options}}).
+7. Add decrypted options or payload to the unprotected request, overwriting any outer E options (see {{coap-headers-and-options}}).
 The Object-Security option is removed.

 ## Protecting the Response {#protected-coap-formatting-resp}